Factbox: How social media services handle political ads

 Another change will be to allow users to choose to stop seeing ads based on an advertiser’s “Custom Audience” and that will apply to all types of advertising, not only political ads.

-Twitter Inc has banned political ads.
+Twitter Inc (TWTR.N) has banned political ads.
 In November, it said this will include ads that reference a political candidate, party, election or legislation, among other limits.

 The company also said it will not allow ads that advocate for a specific outcome on political or social causes.